Han Seung-woo: 2019–present: Produce X 101, X1, and solo debut

 In 2019, Han competed in Produce X 101 and finished in third place with 1,079,200 votes, subsequently debuting in the project group X1.
 The contract for X1 was originally for five years, but Han returned to promoting with Victon following X1's disbandment in January 2020 due to a vote manipulation controversy.

-In February, Han held a solo fan meeting and returned to promoting with Victon for their EP Continuous, released in March.
-From April 14 he and Victon member Kang Seung-sik co-hosted the radio show Blanket Kick (이불킥) which airs on Naver's streaming app Naver NOW. on Tuesday nights.
-Han hosted his final episode of Blanket Kick on July 13, 2021, and announced that fellow Victon member Heo Chan would be replacing him as co-host.
+In February 2020, Han held a solo fan meeting and returned to promoting with Victon for their EP Continuous, released in March.

 On August 10, 2020, Han made his solo debut with the EP Fame.
 "Sacrifice" is the EP's lead single, which Han wrote the lyrics for.
 The EP peaked at number two on the Gaon weekly album chart and sales surpassed 30,000 copies after the first day.

 In September 2020, he competed in King of Mask Singer under the name "Blue Flag", making it to the second round of the competition.

 In March 2021, Han was announced to be making his acting debut in the web drama Love #Hashtag.
 Before his enlistment, Han returned with his second EP Fade on June 28, with "See You Again" serving as the lead single.

+On June 27, 2023, Han released his third extended play Frame.
+He won his first music show award as a soloist in SBS M's The Show with the album's lead single "Dive Into" on July 4.

+On June 5, 2024, Han released his first single album Scene.

+On November 27, 2024, IST Entertainment announced that Han's exclusive contract with the agency had ended.
+Later on December 13, 2024, Han signed a contract with Aura Entertainment.